 gotten the victory over the beast [the leopard-like beast of Revelation 13], and

-over his image [the Protestant likeness of the papal beast], and over the
+over his image [the Protestant likeness of the papal beast],

 number of his name, stand on [or over] the sea of glass, having the harps [Scriptures]